esnowpea/Fillit/README.md

 # Fillit
-There is a better, faster version that uses dancing links algoritm over here, check it out!
+There is a better, faster version that uses Algorithm X over here, check it out!

 The purpose is to make the smallest possible "square" (which can contain holes) with a given list of tetriminos, but the disposition must be as such that it returns the first possible solution when placing them recursively from the top left.

+"Algorithm X" is the name Donald Knuth used in his paper "Dancing Links" to refer to "the most obvious trial-and-error approach" for finding all solutions to the exact cover problem.
+Because exact cover problems tend to be sparse, this representation is usually much more efficient in both size and processing time required.
+Algorithm X then uses dancing links to quickly select permutations of rows as possible solutions and to efficiently backtrack (undo) mistaken guesses.

 ## Compiling